liuyiyueyue/liuyiyuelily-blog/content/software_engineering/effective-code-review.en.md

 Follow-up revisions were not much better: each new version re-entered the same queue, compounding the delay.

-From the author’s perspective, progress stalled not because the code was blocked, but because **feedback was slow**.

 ### Senior Engineers as the Critical Path

 For non-trivial changes, reviews were frequently expected from senior engineers.